 Design and specification

 The Gates Carbon Belt Drive is the headline act here.
 Instead of a traditional chain with chainrings and cassette, the belt attaches to single sprockets at front and rear.
 An eight-speed Shimano Nexus internal hub on the rear wheel gives the gearing options, which Boardman claims makes the bike "almost maintenance free".
-Unlike a chain, the belt requires no lubrication, can be cleaned solely with water, and won't rust.
-The system as a whole is lighter than a traditional drivetrain, which helps to keep the Boardman URB 8.9 to a claimed weight of 10.7kg
+Unlike a chain, the belt doesn't need to be lubricated, it won't rust, and it can be cleaned with just water.
+A belt drive drivetrain is also lighter than a traditional drivetrain, which helps to keep the Boardman URB 8.9 to a weight of 10.7kg.

 Gates launched this particular model of belt – the CDN – in 2015 aimed at city bikes and using the same carbon fibre cord technology as its premium CDX system.
 Todd Sellden, a director at Gates, said at the time: “CDN is our value-oriented belt drive for people who want a clean and stylish city bike for getting into town or around the neighbourhood.
 It’s for bicyclists who ride in jeans or skirts and casual shoes, not spandex and race gear.”